|

 There are multiple ways to interact with the SDL GUI.

-on arrow buttons.
+act on dialog arrow buttons.

-- Options GUI main view
+- Options GUI main

 - Enter accepts configuration, ESC cancels it.

-- Options GUI dialogs
+- Options GUI

-- Enter (or End+Enter if focus was moved) returns back to main view.
+- Enter (or End + Enter if focus was moved), returns back to main view.

 - Fileselector

 selects it.
-Enter on OK button accepts the selected file.
-ESC cancels the
+Enter on the OK button accepts the selected file.
+ESC cancels

-dialog/selection.
+the dialog/selection.

-- Alert dialogs
+- Alert

 - Enter accepts and ESC cancels the dialog.

 The main program documentation, usually in /usr/local/share/doc/.
-Among other

-release notes.
+compatibility list and release notes.

 The homepage of Hatari: http://hatari.tuxfamily.org/